Choosing The Right Ring Style

 If the size of the ring is a main priority, a halo can be a great choice.
 The size of the ring is maximised by the addition of the smaller diamonds, meaning the centre stone can be on the smaller side and can work to a stricter budget.
 A ring can have more than one halo, which is great for those looking for intricacy or a two tone halo.

-For a simple halo, see the Classic Oberon.
-The Classic Kelly is similar in style, and makes use of the optimal fire, scintillation and sparkle of a round brilliant, whilst honing the look of a cushion cut due to the slightly squared halo.
-For a nod to vintage design, check out the Rainer, which adds intricate detail to the centre stone, and the Velez Pavé for something innovative and totally unique.
+For a simple and timeless halo, see the Oberon and Classic Oberon designs.
+For a nod to vintage design, check out the Rainer, which adds intricate detail to the centre stone, and the Velez Pavé or Holliday for something innovative and totally unique.

 Solitaire engagement rings are masters of simplicity.
 The term means that one centre diamond is used without any other stones around it: all eyes are on the one and only diamond, without distraction.
 This is widely recognised and the most popular style of engagement ring, and since its creation in the 1800s has never gone out of style.